Skip to Main Content

 • Other project funding (if applicable)

-• NOTE: The information above does not need to be included in the Project Narrative document.
+The application information above does not need to be included in the Project Narrative document.

-Project Narrative (6-page maximum, double-spaced, one-inch margins, 12 pt. font minimum, excluding references).
+6-page maximum (excluding references), double-spaced, one-inch margins, 12 pt. font minimum

 In a single pdf document, please include the following information (with section headings):